wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

 ##### 69XO Depreciation

-*   (1) For the purposes of the [Income Tax Act 2007][594], for a designated asset (the **asset**) that is depreciable property,---
+*   (1) For the purposes of the [Income Tax Act 2007][596], for a designated asset (the _asset_) that is depreciable property,---

     *   (a) the relevant Telecom company has a deduction for an amount of depreciation loss for the period beginning on the first day of the vesting year and ending on the day before the appointed day:

-    *   (b) the relevant Telecom company does not derive depreciation recovery income and does not have a deduction for an amount of depreciation loss under [sections EE 44 to EE 52][596] of the Income Tax Act 2007 as a result of the vesting of the asset:
+    *   (b) the relevant Telecom company does not derive depreciation recovery income and does not have a deduction for an amount of depreciation loss under [sections EE 44 to EE 52][598] of the Income Tax Act 2007 as a result of the vesting of the asset:

     *   (c) the relevant Chorus company must calculate, on and after the appointed day, depreciation recovery income and deductions for amounts of depreciation loss as if, in respect of the period up to and including the appointed day, it and the Telecom company were the same person.

-    (2) In this section, _depreciable property, depreciation loss_, and _depreciation recovery income_ have the same meanings as in the [Income Tax Act 2007][594].
+    (2) In this section, _depreciable property, depreciation loss_, and _depreciation recovery income_ have the same meanings as in the [Income Tax Act 2007][596].

     Section 69XO: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

 ##### 69XP Tax effect of distribution of ChorusCo shares

-*   (1) For the purposes of the [Income Tax Act 2007][594], the following transactions do not give rise to, and are ignored for the purposes of calculating, the available subscribed capital of a Chorus company or a Telecom company:
+*   (1) For the purposes of the [Income Tax Act 2007][596], the following transactions do not give rise to, and are ignored for the purposes of calculating, the available subscribed capital of a Chorus company or a Telecom company:

     *   (a) the vesting of the designated assets and liabilities: